 Alternatively, you can also use influencer marketing tools to simplify the process.

 Organic social reach may have declined, but you can use advertisement to boost your content reach on social networks.
-Depending on your budget and target audience, you can decide what to invest on.
+Depending on your budget and target audience, you can decide what to invest in.

 Snapchat’s disruption of the social media space with expiring content has led other social networks like Whatsapp and Facebook to follow suit.
 You can expect more features that play with expiring content to come up in the near future.
 Expiring content helps marketers overcome the human nature of procrastination and improve conversion rates.
 It also creates scarcity, an important and compelling marketing element that lets you use fear of shortage to increase sales.

-You can look at successful Snapchat campaigns like Sphero’s, Mondelez’s or Tac Bell’s for inspiration on how to use expiring content.
-Snapchat also works with brands to custom create filters, like it did with Taco Bell.
-Another interesting example of expiring content is Rogue Nation’s celebration of the release of a Mission Impossible Movie with a 24 hour mission month with exciting prizes.
+You can look at successful Snapchat campaigns like Sphero’s, Mondelez’s, or Taco Bell’s for inspiration on how to use expiring content.
+Snapchat also works with brands to custom-create filters, as it did with Taco Bell.
+Another interesting example of expiring content is Rogue Nation’s celebration of the release of a Mission Impossible Movie with a 24-hour mission month with exciting prizes.
 The possibilities are only limited by your imagination.

 Each year brings with it new social media platforms and opportunities for brands.
 However, it may not be a great idea to jump headfirst into all of them.
-The more you commit to, the more your resources get spread out and the less likely you are to achieve your goals.
+The more you commit, the more your resources get spread out and the less likely you are to achieve your goals.